 Anyone can call United Counseling Service's main number 802-442-5491 to get help.
 During regular business hours you will speak with Universal Access, our single point of contact for triage and linkage to appropriate services.
-Universal Access operates during general business hours.
+Universal Access is staffed 8 am-5 pm Monday through Friday.